 Become a Seer and explore the beautiful, mind bending, twisted fantasy that is the world around you.

 See, while everything starts out nice and easy with relaxing music playing in the background, needless to say, the harmony doesn’t last long.
 Suddenly, dodging NPCs and pushing blocks around becomes the least of your worries.
-Much too soon, cannons, spike traps and an uncanny fog-like substance joins them in attempting to make your life as miserable as humanly possible.
+Much too soon, cannons, spike traps, and an uncanny fog-like substance join them in attempting to make your life as miserable as humanly possible.

 Ain’t nothing a little careful planning and pattern memorization won’t take care of though, as I did not experience any truly random elements in the level design.
 Cannons, for instance, won’t fire unless at specific locations, and patrolling NPCs always follow the same route(s).
 Doesn’t mean you can build up a strategy and execute it flawlessly every time though, as certain events can only be triggered through precise timing and/or movement.

 Much as I hate to admit it, this particular mechanic actually caused me to get stuck in a later level (3-12, to be exact).
 Not due to bugs or glitches, mind you – I simply couldn’t get the timing right and decided to call it quits instead.
 But since I had experienced so much at that point, most of which was a ton of fun, I figured, better to stop there and write the review, than let my lack of skill build even more frustration.